 We look forward to a year of consolidation of this past year’s successes.

 A society where people are able to easily get hold of assistive technology (AT), at a reasonable cost, which is a pleasure to use and employs state of the art design and materials.

-The contract for FAST’s Director to work as a project monitor on behalf of ALIP, has been extended to a new round of projects.
-These projects are looking at the Economic and Business modelling of telecare and telehealth services.
-The ALIP programme aims to establish the market intelligence that will inform proposals to implement innovative telecare and telehealth services at scale in the forthcoming ALIP programme, DALLAS.
+FAST’s Director works as a project monitor on behalf of ALIP, for projects that are looking at the Economic and Business modelling of telecare and telehealth services.
 This work not only helps to support projects to meet the needs of disabled and older people, but extends FAST’s knowledge of the sector and of opportunities to participate in initiatives to influence future service delivery.

 Delivery of this year’s Annual Report to Parliament has been completed on time and the final draft has been submitted to the Department of Health.
 FAST works productively with the research community to gather the information for the report, which is held in the freely available database on FAST’s website.
 This year there was a strong response to FAST’s request for information from research teams with a 64% return rate.

 FAST continues to provide free information for the sector on research activity, funding opportunities, jobs and events.
 FAST’s free monthly e-bulletin on policy and service innovation activity is warmly received by the sector and the numbers of subscribers has risen from the original 364 to 1056 at May 2013.
 Subscription levels for the monthly Research and Development e-bulletin has also risen from the original 256 to 697 subscribers at May 2013.
 With the recruitment of Aidan Parr to the FAST team we were also able to start up a regular twitter feed in September and the account now has 320 Twitter followers who sign up for regular timely information on the AT sector.